-The Chronicle of the Morea (Greek: Τὸ χρονικὸν τοῦ Μορέως) is the history of 14th-century Greece, specifically the Peloponnese—once called the Morea—through the eyes of its Frankish rulers of the time.
+The Chronicle of the Morea (Greek: Τὸ χρονικὸν τοῦ Μορέως) is the history of 14th-century Greece, specifically the Peloponnese—once called the Morea—through the eyes of the Franks who ruled it at the time.

 More than 9,000 lines long, the Chronicle narrates events of the Franks’ establishment of feudalism in mainland Greece after the conquest of Constantinople in 1204 following the Fourth Crusade.